sbates130272/donard/README.md

 in the same fodler to go the other way.
 You can use likwid-perfctr to get better memory and CPU measurements too.

+## Quick Start - perform.sh

+A simple bash script resides in the perform folder.
+When run it checks for certain files on the path and then executes a client/server perftest test whilst tracking DRAM bandwidth on the server.

 ## Quick Start - NVDIMMs

 We have some code in here to test NVDIMMs and the IOMEM exposed in the